Root Beer Popsicles

 How to Make Root Beer Popsicles

-- Fill each slot of your popsicles molds about ⅓ full with vanilla ice cream.
-Before beginning allow the ice cream slight thaw so that it’s easier to scoop and fill the popsicle molds.
+- Fill each slot of your popsicle molds about ⅓ full with vanilla ice cream.

 - Use root beer to fill the remaining portion of each popsicle mold.
-Allow the root beer foam to go down, then pour a little more in so that the molds are completely full.
+Allow the root beer bubbles to go down, then pour a little more in so that the molds are completely full.
+Using flat root beer might save you a bit of time in this step.
+Less carbonation means less bubbles to wait for!

 - Insert popsicle sticks into the molds.

-- The, freeze overnight and serve when ready!
+- Then freeze overnight and serve when ready.

-Once you remove the popsicles from their molds, you can either serve immediately or store them in the freezer.
+Once you remove the popsicles from the molds, you can either serve immediately or store them in the freezer.

 To store, place popsicles into an airtight container or freezer bag.
+You can loosely wrap each popsicle in parchment to keep them separate.
 Place them in the coldest part of your freezer and eat within two months time.
 You’ll want to eat them before freezer burn takes over!

 Why won’t my popsicles freeze solid?

 If you are having issues with the root beer popsicles freezing, you may not have left them in the freezer long enough.
-If you don’t leave them overnight, you’ll need to leave them for at least 4-6 hours.
+If you aren’t going to leave them overnight, you’ll need to leave them for at least 4-6 hours.

 Make sure you are freezing them in coldest part of your freezer, away from the door.
-If you have a deep freezer, use that!
+If you have a deep freezer in your home, use that!
 Leave the popsicles in the freezer overnight for the best results.

-This creamy root beer popsicle recipe is sure to be a crowd favorite.
+This creamy root beer float popsicle recipe is sure to be a crowd favorite.
+Double or even triple up the batch so you’ve got extras on hand and store them in your freezer (not that they will last long!).
 I can’t wait to hear how they turn out in your kitchen!

 More Summer Recipes You’ll Love